 This photo sums up how I’ve felt recently.
-Exhausted, beaten down, feeling despair, depressive, highly emotional, and generally not well physically and emotionally.
+Exhausted, beaten down, despairing, depressive, highly emotional, and generally not well physically and emotionally.

 I sleep but don't feel rested.
 I haven't had a restful night of sleep in over a month.

 I am slower than I used to be.
-I don’t have the energy for activities that I normally enjoy — hiking and photography.
-Even family events like birthday parties and BBQ in the backyard are not enjoyable.
+I don’t have the energy for activities I normally enjoy — hiking and photography.
+Family events like birthday parties and BBQs in the backyard are not enjoyable.

 I finally broke down, crying while getting ready to drive to work on Friday.
-Bhavna took me to the E.R. where a battery of blood test revealed that due to interactions between some of the medications I was taken — most likely triggered by stress — I had early-stage hypertension.
+Bhavna took me to the E.R., where a battery of blood tests revealed that due to interactions between some of the medications I was taking — most likely triggered by stress — I had early-stage hypertension.
 My blood pressure was high and trending higher.
 I was put on an I.V. drip, given a Percocet for the pain, monitored for several hours and sent home with strict instructions to discontinue my medication until I could see my primary physician and endocrinologist.

 I must admit I was scared.
-And my poor wife sat next to me the whole time stressing out.
+And my poor Bhavna sat next to me the whole time, stressing out.

 I am feeling better today.
 But not great.
 Not 100%.
 Not my usual self.
 I’ve lost control of my body.
 Perhaps that’s another stress point.
-With Type 1 diabetes, with testing and diet, I feel I have some control.
-With Grave’s, I have no way to test if things are improving or worsening.
-I have to do a blood test every six to eight weeks in a lab and wait 48 hours for the results.
+With Type 1 diabetes, I feel I have some control over testing and diet.
+With Grave’s, I cannot test if things are improving or worsening.
+I have to do a lab blood test every six to eight weeks and wait 48 hours for the results.
 It’s not ideal.
 I’ve also had more years of practice managing my Type 1 diabetes.

-I discussed buying a blood pressure monitor with Bhavna or at least taking a trip to CVS to test my blood pressure at least once a week.
+I discussed buying a blood pressure monitor with Bhavna or taking a trip to CVS to test my blood pressure at least once a week.

-It’s Sunday, and I am already dreading going back to work on Monday.
+It’s Sunday, and I dread going back to work on Monday.

 In the meantime, I am doing what I can — breathing in — breathing out.
 It’s all the control I have.